PostHog/posthog.com/contents/docs/user-guides/log-in-with-sso.md

 ---
-title: Login with GitHub or GitLab
+title: Login with SSO
 sidebar: Docs
 showTitle: true
 ---

-If you want to make it really easy for your users to log in, you can add one-click login with GitHub or GitLab.
+If you want to make it really easy for your users to log in, you can add one-click login with SSO.

+PostHog currently supports the following SSO providers:

 ## GitHub